-WASHINGTON (AP) -- The Commerce Department reports on U.S. factory orders in February.
-The report is scheduled to be released at 10 a.m.
-EDT Wednesday.
+WASHINGTON (AP) -- The Commerce Department reports on U.S. June factory orders at 10 a.m.
+Eastern Tuesday.

-ORDERS DOWN: The forecast is that orders rose 1.2 percent in February, according to a survey of economists by FactSet.
+ORDERS UP: The expectation is that orders rose 1.7 percent, according to a survey of economists by data firm FactSet.

 SLUGGISH DEMAND: Orders to U.S. factories fell by the largest amount in three months in May, reflecting a big decline in demand in the highly volatile category of commercial aircraft.

 A preliminary report last week showed that orders for durable goods in June jumped 3.4 percent, reflecting a rebound in aircraft orders booked by Boeing at the Paris air show.
 That report will be revised and the government will also include an estimate for June demand for nondurable goods, items such as food, paper and chemicals.